prismicio-community/slice-machine-starter-nuxt/README.md

 This should create a simple Storybook inside your project.
 Bear in mind though that this one is still quite basic, feel free to go fancy by adding [addons](https://storybook.js.org/addons) and more!
 Here's an example of a more elaborated Storybook documentation of a slice library for inspiration: [sms-hoy-storybook.netlify.app](https://sms-hoy-storybook.netlify.app)

+> ⚠ Storybook is known for being quite picky with its dependencies.
+If you experience a blank page when running it with a lot of errors in the browser console try deleting your lock file and installing dependencies again, should fix the issue.

 Well done!
 You are now ready to start developing your slice library with Slice Machine.

 ## 👩‍💻 &nbsp;Developing